you-know1993/ComBots-Ethics/README.md

 # ComBots-Ethics
-Small Github for the stand-alone pronoun extraction project, based on a simple greeting script
+Small Github for the stand-alone pronoun extraction project, based on a simple greeting script In this script the system, "Leolani" introduces herself and states her pronouns.
+The person interacting is then asked to introduce themselves and by the end of the script their pronouns are stored.

 ## Files:
 File  | Description